 We had our 1st Valentine's toy/book drive at my previous school, Stratford - San Jose, in 2017.
 The outpouring of support from the students and faculties there was totally amazing.
 We were able to collect hundreds of new toys and books for the children at the San Jose Homeless Shelter and Next Door - Solutions to Domestic Violence.

-This year, I am so grateful to have our local elementary schools, church and public libraries in Evergreen San Jose joining our effort in making a difference in these children's lives.
+I am so grateful to have our local elementary schools, church and public libraries in Evergreen San Jose, other businesses and corporations joining our effort in making a difference in these children's lives.

 With the continued support from our communities, I hope that we could put a big smile on these children’s face on their birthdays, and raise the awareness in society on helping the children in need.

 Our goal is to give them hope and help them See the Rainbow again!